-Online application (www.utrgv.edu/gradapply).
-The university application fee of \$85 (\$100 for International Applicants) can be paid online by credit card or electronic check (in the online application).
-All application fees are non-refundable.

-- Earned baccalaureate degree from a regionally accredited institution in the United States or a recognized international equivalent in a similar or related field - Cumulative GPA of at least 3.0 - Official transcripts from each institution attended (must be submitted directly to UTRGV) - GMAT or GRE General Test with scores submitted by February 1st for admission the following fall semester - Submission of thee (3) letters of recommendation from academic or professional sources - Submission of a personal statement describing goals, experiences, scholarly accomplishments, reasons for obtaining the degree, and possible research questions or topics of interest - Submission of resume or curriculum vitae
+- Online application (www.utrgv.edu/gradapply).
+The university application fee can be paid online by credit card or electronic check (in the online application).
+All application fees are non-refundable. - Earned baccalaureate degree from a regionally accredited institution in the United States or a recognized international equivalent in a similar or related field. - Cumulative GPA of at least 3.0. - Official transcripts from each institution attended with official WES/FCSA/Spantran credential evaluations (must be submitted directly to UTRGV). - GMAT or GRE General Test with scores submitted by February 1st for admission the following fall semester.
+The minimum required GMAT score is 500 (or equivalent GRE score). - Submission of three (3) letters of recommendation from academic or professional sources. - Submission of a personal statement describing goals, experiences, scholarly accomplishments, reasons for obtaining the degree, and possible research questions or topics of interest. - Submission of resume or curriculum vitae.

-Admission decisions for the doctoral program are made by the VCOBE PhD Committee in consultation with the respective doctoral faculty in each area of concentration.
-Once a list of finalists has been compiled, the area admission committee will conduct a mandatory face-to-face, Skype or other video/audio technology meeting with short-listed applicants.
+Admission decisions for the doctoral program are made by the RCVCOBE PhD Committee in consultation with the respective doctoral faculty in each area of concentration.
+Once a list of finalists has been compiled, the area admission committee will conduct a mandatory face-to-face, Skype/Zoom or other video/audio technology meeting with short-listed applicants.
 The applicant should provide materials that will be helpful in making this decision.
 Applications are for entrance to the PhD Program in the fall semester.
 For fall semester admission, all documents should be received by February 1st preceding the fall of the desired admission year.
 No students are admitted to begin in spring or summer.
-Part-time admissions to the program are not allowed.
+Parttime admissions to the program are not allowed.